- Associate Professor of Oceanography

 I study processes at the boundary between biogeochemistry and physical oceanography, with a strong focus on the polar oceans.
 I use geochemical tracers – mostly gases dissolved in seawater to study physical and biogeochemical processes.

 I’m interested in advancing ocean instrumentation.
 I work with prototyping and design of low-cost sensors that connect to the Internet of Things using Open Source hardware.
-In Fall, 2016 I will teach a new course on this topic (OCG 404).
 I am also advancing the use of Underwater Mass Spectrometry to measure volatiles in water.

 One of our main goals is to figure out how sea ice affects the polar ocean carbon cycle and how changes in sea ice will alter ocean carbon sequestration.
 We’re hard at work trying to constrain the physical, biological, and chemical processes that determine the storage and flux of biogenic gases (namely CO2, O2 and DMS) between the polar ocean and the atmosphere.

 Currently, we are engaged in five studies that relate to the impacts of climate change: (1) diffusive and interfacial gas transport in the sea ice-covered polar oceans (2) changes in the deep water formation rate in the Weddell Sea (3) ocean-ice shelf interaction around Antarctica, (4) changes in sea ice formation and ocean circulation during periods of past glaciation, and (5) The effects of drought and hypersalination on mangrove estuaries in West Africa.